zyrgit/GreenDriveCode/README.md

 # GreenDriveCode

 This is the code for SUMO simulation of GreenDrive, CoDrive and GreenRoute.
 Some code will use my GreenRoute code at https://github.com/zyrgit/GreenRouteCode.
 I assume that you also installed that.
-I also assume you put this repo in `~/syncdir/GreenDriveCode/` to run.
+I also assume you put this repo as `~/syncdir/GreenDriveCode` to run.

 Note, I have an alias in Linux command for Python, as specified in `~/.bashrc`:
 ```